datanddoodles/customer_acq_model/README.md

 Usage
 To replicate or build upon this project, follow these steps:

-Clone the Repository: git clone [repository_url] Install Dependencies: Review the requirements.txt file and install necessary libraries using pip install -r requirements.txt.
+1. Clone the Repository: git clone [repository_url]
+2. Install Dependencies: Review the requirements.txt file and install necessary libraries using pip install -r requirements.txt.
-Explore Notebooks: Navigate to the notebooks/ directory and run Jupyter notebooks for data exploration, model training, and evaluation.
+3. Explore Notebooks: Navigate to the notebooks/ directory and run Jupyter notebooks for data exploration, model training, and evaluation.
-Model Training: Utilize code in the src/ directory to preprocess data, build models, and evaluate their performance.
+4. Model Training: Utilize code in the src/ directory to preprocess data, build models, and evaluate their performance.

-Results
+Results:
 The model(s) developed in this project achieved [describe performance metrics - accuracy, RMSE, etc.].
 Detailed analysis and visualizations can be found in the notebooks provided.

 Contributing: